tylermcginnis/airr-react/README.md

 # airr-react

-This library is set of several React components that helps building Single Page Apps for desktop and mobile apps aswell.
+This library is a collection of React components that help build Single Page Apps for desktop and mobile.
-airr-react defines few basic UI classes and features that every app needs.
-The core component is resposible for maintaining navigation in the app.
+airr-react defines a few basic UI classes and features that every app needs.
+The core component is responsible for maintaining navigation in the app.

-All of it when minified and gzipped weights only ~13.5kB ([bundlephobia.com](https://bundlephobia.com/result?p=airr-react@2.0.20)).
+When minified and gzipped, the library weights only ~13.5kB ([bundlephobia.com](https://bundlephobia.com/result?p=airr-react@2.0.20)).

-Library can be used for:
+This library can be used for:

-*   creating unique looking and behaving apps,
+*   Creating unique looking and behaving apps
-*   rapidly designing prototypes showing your ideas,
+*   Rapidly designing prototypes showing your ideas
-*   creating responsive apps that will handle mobile and desktop rendering.
+*   Creating responsive apps that will handle mobile and desktop rendering

-To check all main features please go and see demonstration app:
+To check all the main features, please go and see demonstration app:
 **[Mobile Demo App](http://react.airr.pl)**

-and for documentation (still uncomplete) and intreactive examples check:
+and for documentation (still uncomplete) and intreactive examples, check:
 **[Storybook](http://react.airr.pl/storybook)**